Options Pricing Tips and Advice About Me Links

 9) wax, seal, ribbon

-10 saucer of water
+10) saucer of water

 NEVER use india ink in a fountain pen.
 And, only ever use cold water to clean your pen.
 Warm or hot water can warp the pen tines.

 Fountain pens sometimes need to be coaxed to begin the ink flow.
-Make sure the flow is there before you put the pen to the envelope.
+Make sure the flow is free before you put the pen to the envelope.
 This can be done by either gently poking a wad of tissue paper until you see the ink spot or by dipping the nib into distilled (pre-boiled) water and blotting it onto a paper towel or rag.

 An insert guide is a thin, white cardboard card that has measured black lines on it which you insert into the envelope.
 A card can be made from a shirt box, cereal box, you get the idea.

-When the card is inserted you can see the lines thru the envelope.
+When the card is inserted you can see the lines through the envelope.
 Make your insert about 1/2" short of the same width of the envelope so that it will be easy to insert.
 If you are concerned about the slant of your letters, also make vertical lines on your insert every 1/4" or so.
 It helps you achieve uniformity in your slanting.

 OH no!
 My envelopes are lined!
 I can't see the lines thru the paper!
 Well, there is a solution!
 This is going to necessitate pencil-drawn lines.
 I know, I know, what a pain!
 Here's a tip: